-By the way, another book that I consider to be required reading for Navy Football fans is A Civil War by John Feinstein.
+Incidentally, another book that I consider to be required reading for Navy Football fans is A Civil War by John Feinstein.
 He currently writes for the Washington Post, but at one time he also provided color commentary for the Navy games on the radio.
 Feinstein is a true advocate for the service academies and their athletic programs.
 If you haven’t read this excellent book on the Army-Navy rivalry, I would highly recommend it.

 One Final Note

 There is a sentence in my very short biography below that reads, “I hope you enjoy reading this content as much as I enjoy writing it.”
 That’s not me blowing you guys a bunch of smoke.
 I truly mean it.
 There’s nothing I like more than brainstorming ideas for the next feature and doing the legwork to pull it all together.
 It’s really fun to get your reactions and feedback.